all-in-one-of/Mirage/README.md

 directory named “Devices” and put Livegrabber and fgc.reenableautomation in it.
 Or you can simply use “search missing files” feature in Live.

+I used Livegrabber v3.3.3 and fgc.reenableautomation v1.1 with Ableton Live v9.6.1.

 I can’t distribute the audio clips... that’s secret sauce of the project :yum:
 Put any track you like instead of them.